 What better place to spend a weekend than in Banff, Alberta, Canada?
 Is two days enough time to see the Canadian Rocky Mountains, especially when taking the Sky to Sea Highway road trip from Vancouver?
 It was literally heaven on earth and two days just wasn’t enough time!
-So the answer is NO, but since two days was all that I had, I was determined to experience as much as I could in that short amount of time.
+So the answer is NO, but since two days was all that I had, I was determined to experience as much as I could in that short, amount of time.

 In order to utilize the little time that I had and to see as much as I could of this this part of Canada, I arranged a 12 hour tour with Brewster Sightseeing Tours.
 I arranged this tour through the conceirge at the Rimrock Resort prior to my arrival.
 The price was reasonable and I was guaranteed to experience the best that Banff and the Canadian Rocky Mountains had to offer.
 If you only have two days in Banff, Alberta, I highly recommend taking a tour in order to see all of the main attractions.

 The first morning in the Rockies, make sure you are up bright and early and ready to hit the road by 7:00 a.m.
 Brewster will pick you up at the front door of your hotel (I stayed at the Rimrock Resort and it was perfect!) and will then take you to their headquarters where you will meet up with other travelers taking the tour.